-Online Safety and Cyberbullying
+Online Safety, Safety Tips, and Cyberbullying

-Cyberbullying has become a significant concern among parents and educators, especially in light of high-profile cases involving cyberbullying-related deaths.
-As such, nearly all states have passed laws criminalizing some forms of cyberbullying.
-Some of these laws also hold parents criminally and/or civilly liable for their children's cyberbullying.
+Cyberbullying has become a big concern among parents and teachers.
+This is especially true in light of high-profile cases involving cyberbullying-related deaths.
+Nearly all states have passed laws making cyberbullying a crime.
+Some of these laws also hold parents criminally and/or civilly liable for their kid's cyberbullying.

-- Identifies cyberbullying or online harassment as a form of bullying.
+- Identifies cyberbullying or online harassment as a form of bullying

-- Includes school sanctions for cyberbullying.
+- Includes school penalties for cyberbullying

-- Requires schools to have a cyberbullying policy in place.
+- Requires schools to have a cyberbullying policy in place

 Warning Signs That Your Child May Be at Risk Online

 - Your child spends a large amount of time online.
 This may be an indication of high risks, and you might consider setting limits on your child's screen time.